gillian6969/ZNHS_Proj-2.0/README.md

 1. Go to MongoDB Atlas: https://www.mongodb.com/cloud/atlas
 2. Login with your account
 3. Click your cluster → "Collections" to see all data

----

-## 🤝 Support & Contact

-For issues or questions:
-- Check the Troubleshooting section above
-- Review the error messages in the terminal
-- Contact: project maintainer

----

-## 📝 License

-This project is for Zaragoza National High School.

-**Happy Learning! 🎓**